 To mix neutral colours, you mix complementary colours together.
 From this, depending on the amount of warm and cool colours you’ve added to the mix, you can slightly neutralise a hue to tone it down, or make cool greys, or warm browns.

-When all three colours are mixed together, you can make close to black.
+Make black by mixing all three colours together.
 Deepen this black with Burnt Umber.

 By mixing ultramarine, cadmium red and yellow together, a crisp and dark black can be made.